dat-ecosystem/dat/README.md

 Dat will start downloading the data into the `download_dir` folder.
 Once the download is finished (a message will print and the bar will turn green), you can safely exit the process with `Ctrl-C` (`Cmd-C` on Mac).

 While downloading, you may be connected to more than 1 peer.
 Anyone who has the Dat link will be able to download and re-host a copy of the data.
-So you may be downloading from (and sharing to) other people that are also doing this tutorial!
+So you may be downloading from (and sharing to) other people that are also downloading that data!
 You only need one block of data to start helping as a host.
 It's distributed mad science!

 #### Updating the Downloaded Files

 What happens if the files get updated?
-Dat auto-syncs new files.
-So if you still have the process open it will download the new files.
+IfDat auto-syncs new files if it is still running.
 If you exited the process, you can run the same command you ran before (with the same link and directory) and the files will update!

 #### Download Options